marciogall/transpiler/README.md

 - [x] concatenation of lists or tuples
 - [x] length of lists or tuples

-We have worked on this type of error:
+We have worked on these types of errors:
-- [x] grammar error (in particular wrong symbols, but it could be that some of them should be added) with relative row.
+- [x] grammar error (wrong symbols sometimes are missing) with relative row.
 - [x] syntax error, with relative row.
-Because of the type of parsing ply does, the shift-reduce one, with complex structure the error will be found at the end of the specific production.
+Because of the type of parsing ply does, the shift-reduce one, with complex structures the error will be found at the end of the specific rule.
 - [x] semantic errors:
-  - [x] declaration of a variable.
+  - [x] missing declaration of a variable.
-  - [x] redeclaration of a variable with the different type.
-This is an error in Java, not in Python.
+  - [x] redeclaration of a variable with a different type (this is an error in Java, not in Python).
-  - [x] declaration of a function.
+  - [x] missing declaration of a function.
   - [x] invalid operation between different types.
   - [x] list/tuple index out of range.

 ## Known Issues

 All the variables in input will be recognized as Strings and won't be casted, so if you are entering a number you will have to manually cast it in Java in order to use it for other scopes.
 All the numbers passed as Object in a function will be casted as Double.
-It's not so memory friendly, but it's effective.
-The transpiler will work only with Python code so formed (the order of the functions doesn't matter, but it matters that all is defined in a function to better understand the scope of each variable):
+The transpiler will work only with Python code built this way (the order of the functions doesn't matter, but it's important that everything is defined in a function to better understand the scope of each variable):

 ```